 Relax and enjoy yourself in the dynamic and special ambience of the Kunsthalcafé.
-Its spacious terrace, an oasis of calm in the Museumpark, is just the place for a coffee, a quick bite, a leisurely lunch, or high tea.
+Its spacious terrace, an oasis of calm in the Museumpark, is just the place for a coffee, a quick bite or a leisurely lunch.
 Or simply for some drinks, you are more than welcome before or after your visit to one of the exhibitions.
 The varied programme full of contrasts offered by the Kunsthal takes you on an adventurous journey through different cultures and artistic movements.

 The Kunsthalcafé is also an excellent location for (business) events and group receptions in the daytime or evening.